ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ## Coding

 This section will focus on an overview of the kind of code you would use to develop a plugin.
-It gives examples from real plugins and should serve as a rough guide on how to write a storage plugin that can read and write configuration data into the Elektra
+It gives examples from real plugins and should serve as a rough guide on how to write a storage plugin that can read and write configuration data into an Elektra KeySet.
-KeySet.

 ### `elektraPluginGet`